What’s the best way to get a group of men into the discussion? Which men’s group topics will work best? What are the best men’s group ice breakers?

 This is also a key skill in learning how to start a men’s group.

-Aside from updates, questions are the second-best way to get the conversations started.
+Aside from updates, questions are the second-best way to get the discussion group started.
 Here are some examples of great questions to ask in a men’s group:

 - “What is the most interesting you’ve seen in the last little while?”